Board of Directors

 When she moved back to her hometown roots in 2001, Joan Treadwell Woods wanted to make a difference in the North Country.

-“I really knew that I wanted to give back and make a contribution,’’ recalled Joan, a Watertown native who had a 35-year career with IBM Corp.
-She has served as the Treasurer of OBI Land Trust for more than a decade.
 At every monthly meeting of the OBI Board of Directors, Joan gives her financial report – and everyone listens.
-She has the challenging task of tracking and managing income and expenses, and also provides detailed analysis that is used by board members to make key decisions to keep our non-profit organization on a path to continued success. |
+She has the challenging task of tracking and managing income and expenses, and also provides detailed analysis that is used by board members to make key decisions to keep our non-profit organization on a path to continued success.

 A resident of Henderson Harbor for several years, and a lifelong seasonal resident, she enjoys boating and the beauty of the area with family and friends.
 She worked closely with her cousins, Charles and Gale Stone, to help conserve Stoney Cove, one of the last stretches of undeveloped shoreline in Henderson Bay.
 The land is now protected by a conservation easement with OBI Land Trust.